 As the school year begins to quieten down, your students may become a little more distracted.
 It can be challenging to keep their attention when the summer break is getting closer.
-But, there are a few ways you can weave in some reflection, forecasting, and fun into the end of the school year (even if you’re virtual)!
+But, there are a few ways you can weave in some reflection, forecasting, and fun with our end of year activities!
 Here are a few ideas to get you started.

 1. Encourage time for reflection